 Do CPTPP or CUSMA rules apply for my shipments

 Shippers and importers can choose to use CPTPP or CUSMA import benefits.
 Some professionals view the rules of origin under the CPTPP to be more favourable.
-Only one free trade agreement can be applied and must be done so at the time of import.
+Only one free trade agreement can apply at the time of import.

 Are CUSMA and T-Mec the same?

 CUSMA and T-Mec are the same North American free trade agreement.
-The new NAFTA agreement is referred to as the USMCA (USA), CUSMA (Canada) and T-Mec (Mexico).
+The USMCA (USA), CUSMA (Canada) and T-Mec (Mexico) refer the same agreement.

 Useful information: Shipping from Mexico versus Mexican Origin Goods